-42.28 Fire Duty Compensation – Department of Natural Resources (DNR)
+42.32 Fire Duty Compensation – Department of Natural Resources (DNR)

+A. Compensation – General Provisions

+DNR employees who are assigned to, assigned in support of, or pre-positioned for response to a fire incident greater than thirty (30) miles from their assigned duty station will be compensated for all hours assigned to, assigned in support of, or pre-positioned for response from the time of dispatch to the time at which the fire incident is declared controlled or the time of return to the assigned duty station, whichever occurs first.

-A. Compensation for Typical Fire Suppression Duties:
+B. Compensation for Typical Fire Suppression Duties:

 DNR employees performing fire suppression duties as defined in RCW 76.04.005(16), or other emergency duties when they are working under the incident command system will be compensated as follows: